 Blue economy sector Skills needs and careers Landscape , trends and opportunities for youth & women Coastal and Maritime Tourism Digital skills to use platforms for tourism services, use of technologies (virtual reality, remote tourism and augmented reality) and real-time market intelligence Entrepreneurial skills needed to design innovative business models for sustainable tourism.
 Skills and ability in promoting diversification of the tourism offers to overcome seasonality and concentration over specific months.
 Other skills needed e.g. climate change adaptation management, carbon neutrality efforts, circular economy skills, e-marketing, e-commerce and business management skills.
 Tourism professionals are expected to provide innovative, customised and value-added services to a wider range of target groups, including seniors or travellers with special needs (disabilities, etc). nature-based destinations, sustainable, local tourism.
 Tourism absorbs more labor, especially youth, through digital platforms, digital marketing, IoT, augmented reality, and virtual reality.
 13% of the tourism-related work force are aged under 25.
+58% of those employed in core tourism activities are women, however only the 3% of executive spots in the cruise industry are held by women .Tourism is algo the largest employer of migrant and part-time workers.
 Marine Renewable Energy New skills needed, especially digitalisation, ICT, robotics, environmental issues and health and safety.
 Skills of special interest in the sector: smart grid and smart sensors, big data, automation and advanced robotics, energy storage and 3D printing.
-Offshore specific skills (working at sea, working at heights, ORE technologies and their main principles, offshore site research such as marine geology, environmental, geophysical and geotechnical investigations). the job positions they offer within the MRE industry Women are underrepresented, only 21% of the workforce is being leaded by women of the workforce, and this is especially significant in wind energy sector where.
+Offshore specific skills (working at sea, working at heights, ORE technologies and their main principles, offshore site research such as marine geology, environmental, geophysical and geotechnical investigations). the job positions they offer within the MRE industry • Women are underrepresented, only 21% of the workforce is being leaded by women of the workforce, and this is especially significant in wind energy sector where.
 Furthermore, the female representation in wind energy sector is usually associated to administration roles and even lower in senior management roles.
 Maritime safety and security Strong digital skillsets and specific reskilling and up-skilling pro-grammes on cyber security Artificial Intelligence, automated systems technologies and big da-ta.
 Multidisciplinary will be key for new processes and programmes (ICT, management, math, sociolo-gy, law, etc.) increases demand for security personnel due to new challenges (niche for new ca-reers).
 Youth engagement is essential in order to ensure the sustainability of the sector in the future.